Faculty Publications and Events

 Kim Clayton, Director of Contextual Education, is still moderating the Session for Ormewood Park Presbyterian Church, and acting as the Committee on Ministry liaison for St. Andres Presbyterian Church’s Pastor Nominating Committee.
 On February 23, she preached at Hillside Presbyterian.

 Pamela Cooper-White, Ben G. and Nancye Clapp Gautier Professor of Pastoral Theology, Care and Counseling, returned on January 31 from Vienna, Austria, where she was the 2013-14 Fulbright-Freud Visiting Scholar of Psychoanalysis.
 She gave an interview in February on Radio Österreich ORF about Sabina Spielrein, psychoanalysis, and religion - online (in German).
-Her article "Why Didn't Freud Reject Pfister?" was published in Pastoral Psychology 63 (2014):91-95.
+Her article "Why Didn't Freud Reject Pfister?" was published in Pastoral Psychology 63 (2014):91-95, and ), and 5 entries in the “Countertransference,” “Intersubjectivity,” “Melanie Klein,” “Bridget, Saint,” and “Birgitta of Sweden,” in the Encyclopedia of Psychology and Religion, 2nd ed., (New York: Springer Science, 2013; online at SpringerReference.com, 2012).
 On March 1, Pam represented Columbia Seminary as a Delegate to the Inauguration of Dr. Lallene Rector as the first woman and first layperson elected to be President at Garrett-Evangelical Theological Seminary in Evanston (Chicago), IL.
 On May 2, she was the keynote plenary speaker at a conference entitled "The Way to Wellness: Coping with Mental Illness and Trauma through Pastoral and Psychological Counseling" at Baptist Health, Jacksonville, FL.
 Pam co-led two sessions of a Professional Boundaries Training for Columbia Seminary with Prof. Kathy Dawson on March 26 and 27.
+On June 14 she will be an invited plenary presenter, speaking on her Fulbright research work-in-progress: “’Dirty Old Gods’: Religion and Freud’s Wednesday Night Psychological Society from Habsburg Vienna to the Holocaust” to the Society for Pastoral Theology annual study conference.
 She recently signed a contract from Fortress Press for a book on “Ministry Practices” to be co-authored this summer with Dr. Michael Cooper-White, President of Gettysburg Lutheran Seminary, for a new Fortress series Foundations in Ministry for persons discerning about seminary and a call to ministry.

-Sarah Erickson, Director of Lifelong Learning, preached and led worship on March 16 for both services at Northminster Presbyterian, Macon, GA, where Alumni/ae Council and S3 group member C. Jarred Hammett (’85, DMin ‘03) is pastor.
+Sarah Erickson, Director of Lifelong Learning, preached and led worship on March 16 for both services at Northminster Presbyterian, Macon, GA, where Alumni/ae Council and S3 group member C. Jarred Hammet (’85, DMin ‘03) is pastor, and on May 25 at Carrollton Presbyterian Church, where Jan Stewart Tolbert is pastor.
 She authored five sessions in Unit II, “What the Prophets Foretold” of the Spring 2014 THE PRESENT WORD curriculum (leader guide, student book and worship leaflets for each session).
-Sarah will contribute morning and evening devotionals during Holy Week at CASA: An Experiment in Doing Church Online (www.facebook.com/groups/casacommunity).
-As the Facebook page states, “CASA (Spanish for "Home") is a net-roots experiment in being and doing "beloved community", weaving the mystical and the prophetic through word and silence, image and song in an open-sourced, online environment.
-At the moment the community is re-learning the ancient practice of morning and evening prayer.
-They take turns leading each other every week in prayer, contemplation, and worship.
-Members of the CASA global community who gather on this page come from the UK, Western Europe, Africa, Canada, the US, Latin America and South Asia all the way to Australia.
+Sarah contributed the morning and evening devotionals during Holy Week at CASA: An Experiment in Doing Church Online (www.facebook.com/groups/casacommunity).
+The more than 1110 members of this global community come from the UK, Western Europe, Africa, Canada, the US, Latin America, South Asia and Australia.
 They represent diverse faith traditions and give us a preview of what the next Christianities might look like.
-As of this writing, the group numbers more than 1,050.
-On April 26, Sarah participated in the Time of Remembrance during the Georgia State Chapter PEO Annual Convention.
-She is a member of host Chapter V, and will offer the meditation and serve as song leader.
+On April 26, Sarah participated in the Time of Remembrance during the Georgia State Chapter PEO Annual Convention, offering the meditation and serving as song leader.
+She is a member of host Chapter V.

 Joan Gray, Interim Vice President for Student Services and Dean of Students, has published a new book titled The Sailboat Church (WJK).
 On March 30, she preached at Presbyterian Women Sunday at Second Presbyterian Church, Chattanooga, TN.
 On April 4-6, Joan led a session retreat and preached at Central Presbyterian Church, Chambersburg, PA.
 On May 2-4, she preached and spoke on spiritual leadership at the meeting of Palo Duro Presbytery and preached at First Presbyterian Church, Lubbock, Texas.